 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 Mangalajodi is a fantastic turn-around story of conservation.
 Back in the 1990s, Mangalajodi was a bird poacher’s den.
-The villagers killed and poached the birds, the demand for whose meat was high in the local dhabas, and earned around forty-thousand a month.
-What aided this poaching culture was the fact that the land fell under the Revenue department, and the Forest department's powers were limited in the region.
+The villagers killed and poached the birds, the demand for whose meat was high in the local dhabas, and earned around forty thousand a month.
+What aided this poaching culture was the fact that the land fell under the Revenue Department, and the Forest Department’s powers were limited in the region.
 But all this changed when, in 1997, a visionary named Nanda Kishore Bhujabal decided to put an end to this cruelty.
-Bhujabal was a local resident, and he communicated, counseled, and even clashed with his fellow villagers to make them realize the cruelty and immorality involved in poaching.
-Gradually, change occurred, and now, the most enthusiastic poachers are the best bird guides in the region.
-Now, the villagers of Mangalajodi protect thesewetland birds of Indiaand their habitats with all their might.
+Bhujabal was a resident, and he communicated, counseled, and even clashed with his fellow villagers to make them realize the cruelty and immorality involved in poaching.
+Gradually, a change occurred, and now, the most enthusiastic poachers are the best bird guides in the region.
+Now, the villagers of Mangalajodi protect these wetland birds of India and their habitats with all their might.

-Upon the arrival of the month of October, the skies of Mangalajodi get filled by discrete flocks of birds of various species, colors, and sizes, making it a utopia for bird lovers.
+Upon the arrival of October, the skies of Mangalajodi get filled with discrete flocks of birds of various species, colors, and sizes, making it a utopia for bird lovers.
 After a few days, the larger flocks, flying in their unique formations, roll into the skies of Mangalajodi, much to the delight of bird lovers.
-Soon, Mangalajodi becomes a heavenly place as lakhs ofwetland birds of India, of hundreds of species, come and settle on the water lilies that bloom in the wetlands.
+Soon, Mangalajodi becomes a heavenly place as lakhs of wetland birds of India, of hundreds of species, come and settle on the water lilies that bloom in the wetlands.